 Our students are educated in the correct methodology and practice for digital forensics, equipping them with the ability to think independently and to make informed decisions in relation to the entire range of forensic issues, from appropriate selection of tools, to awareness of broader legislative and corporate issues.

 Supporting your business

 The majority of the research conducted by the Unit arises directly from current cases.
-However, there is also an active research team investigating future challenges, approaches and producing cutting edge developments in forensic computing.
+However, there is also an active research team investigating future challenges, approaches and producing cutting edge developments in Digital Forensics.

 Where appropriate, the findings from research carried out within the Unit are directly integrated into course teaching material, thus giving students access to the most up to date training possible.

 Our background and pedigree as one of Europe's leading postgraduate academic institutions ensures that the Unit is able to offer research sponsors an assurance of quality and scientific rigour.

 Current research projects:

 • documenting and standardising non-trivial acquisition approaches,